MalikWhitten67/MalikWhitten67/README.md

 ###

-<p align="left">Im currently a junior, located in the us.<br><br>- 🔭 I’m working to become a software engineer<br>- 📚 Currently working/studying software engineering<br>- ⚡ In my free time I work on several projects built to improve someone's workflow or life!</p>
+<p align="left">Im currently a college freshman, located in the us.<br><br>- 🔭 I’m working to become a software engineer<br>- 📚 Currently working/studying software engineering<br>- ⚡ In my free time I work on several projects built to improve someone's workflow or life!</p>

 ###